apache/doris-website/versioned_docs/version-2.0/admin-manual/maint-monitor/monitor-alert.md

 ### Grafana

-1. Download the latest version of Grafana on [Grafana's official website](https://grafana.com/grafana/download).
+1. Download the latest version of Grafana on [Grafana's official website](https://grafana.com/grafana/download) or [click to download](https://doris-community-test-1308700295.cos.ap-hongkong.myqcloud.com/monitor/grafana-enterprise-8.5.22.linux-amd64.tar.gz).
 Here we take version 8.5.22.linux-amd64 as an example.

 2. Unzip the downloaded tar file on the machine that is ready to run the monitoring service.